 Failure to hand over a phone that is seen on the school site, will result in an immediate callout of a senior member of staff and a consequent same day detention.
 The student will be placed into isolation by that member of staff.
 In the isolation room the student will be expected to hand over their phone immediately.
 Refusal to hand over the phone once in isolation may result in a fixed term exclusion.
 Students who persistently breach policy are at risk of being referred to the Inclusion Centre or in more serious cases of persistent breaches, fixed term exclusions may be considered.

-The school accepts no responsibility for replacing lost, stolen or damaged mobile phones or devices if they are brought into school.
-Chromebooks purchased through the BELF scheme come with their own insurance.
+The school accepts no responsibility for replacing lost, stolen or damaged mobile phones or devices if they are brought into school or for students who lose or have their mobile phones stolen while travelling to and from school.